babelomics/MIGNON/2_input.md

 | "star"          | STAR      | featureCounts  | Yes       |
 | "salmon"        | -         | Salmon         | No        |

-In addition, the following figure shows which steps of the workflow are carried out under each execution mode:
+The following figure shows which steps of the workflow are carried out under each execution mode:

 ![execution_modes](img/MIGNON_modes.svg)

 **Depending on the execution modes, the required values in the input JSON can change**.
-We strongly recommend to use the combined execution modes “salmon-star” or “salmon-hisat2”, as they use the pseudo-alignment strategy to quantify gene expression dealing with the multi-mapping reads problem, and star or hisat2 to obtain the alignments for the variant calling sub-workflow.
+We strongly recommend using the combined execution modes “salmon-star” or “salmon-hisat2”, as they use the pseudo-alignment strategy to quantify gene expression dealing with the multi-mapping reads problem, and star or hisat2 to obtain the alignments for the variant calling sub-workflow.

 # Preparing the JSON